-CNP Assurances' Solvency II own funds eligible for inclusion in the SCR coverage ratio, based on the Solvency II balance sheet, amounted to \in 36.4 billion at 31 December 2022.
-The total included \in 28.9 billion in basic own funds, classified as unrestricted Tier 1 capital, and \in 7.5 billion in subordinated liabilities (a portion of which is covered by the grandfathering clause).
+CNP Assurances' Solvency II own funds eligible for inclusion in the SCR coverage ratio, based on the Solvency II balance sheet, amounted to $\in$ 36.9 billion at 31 December 2022.
+The total included $\in$ 29.4 billion in basic own funds, classified as unrestricted Tier 1 capital, and $\in$ 7.5 billion in subordinated liabilities (of which a portion is covered by the grandfathering clause).

-7 Amounts shown are rounded to the nearest billion
+&lt;sup>8 Amounts shown are rounded to the nearest billion

-The €28.9 billion in basic own funds notably includes part of the policyholders' surplus reserve, in accordance with the calculation method recommended by the insurance supervisor (ACPR) pursuant to the Ministerial Order on life insurance companies' surplus own funds published in the Journal Officiel dated 28 December 2019.
+The €29.4 billion in basic own funds notably includes part of the policyholders' surplus reserve, in accordance with the calculation method recommended by the insurance supervisor (ACPR) pursuant to the Ministerial Order on life insurance companies' surplus own funds published in the Journal Officiel dated 28 December 2019, which applies to all organisations governed by France's Insurance Code.
 The portion of the policyholders' surplus reserve eligible for inclusion in solvency capital at 31 December 2022 was calculated by the flat rate method recommended by the ACPR.

-CNP Assurances' Solvency Capital Requirement, calculated using the Solvency II standard formula, was €15.8 billion at 31 December 2022.
+Its Solvency Capital Requirement, calculated using the Solvency II Standard Formula, was €13.9 billion at 31 December 2022.